vigna/epserde-rs/README.md

 ## An Example

-Let us design a structure that will contain a vector of integers that we want to ε-copy:
+Let us design a structure that will contain an integer, which will be copied, and a vector of integers that we want to ε-copy:
 ```rust
 use epserde::*;
 use epserde_derive::*;